Are there any special admission requirements?

 Newly-admitted and currently enrolled students seeking housing accommodation on the basis of disability should forward all pertinent documentation to the Director of Disability Services.
 Documentation will be reviewed and, if approved, the Office of Residence Life will be apprised of the appropriate housing accommodation for the next academic year.
 Specific eligibility guidelines apply.

 For housing information please refer to Office of Residence Life.

 Where can I find information about the Student Health Center?

-The Student Health Center offers a wide variety of services to all full time students at the College of William and Mary.
+The Student Health Center offers a wide variety of services to all full-time students at the College of William & Mary.
 Provided services include medical care of acute and chronic illness, allergy injections, vaccinations, laboratory services, air conditioner requests for medical necessity, health and wellness services and evaluation and treatment of mental health disorders.
-The health center also is equipped with a pharmacy to fill prescriptions (except stimulant medications) of students from both William and Mary physicians as well as outside health care providers.
+The health center also is equipped with a pharmacy to fill prescriptions (except stimulant medications) of students from both William & Mary physicians as well as outside health care providers.
 Additionally, the Health Center employs a part-time psychiatrist.